Mikejo5000/vsts-docs-pr/docs/public/migration-checklist.md

 For instance, do you have a control on your work item form which renders data in a particular way?
 Are there custom hubs which expose important details?

-* Check whether each extension's author has made it available for non-members by testing it.
+* Confirm that each extension's author has made it available for non-members by testing it.
 * If not, ask the extension author to add support for non-members.

-- Migrate just the tip of all Git repos, after ensuring nothing undesirable exists there
-- Copy any important bugs (maybe with the new WIMigrator tool?)
-- Export and import build definitions

 # Partial migration tips

+## Work item migration

+**TODO** talk about moving individual work items

+**TODO** talk about WImigrator

 ## Git tip-only migration
 You can do a tip-only migration if you don't want to share your repository's history.